wljjlu/p3_collab-compet/report.md

 # Report

-In this project, the learning algorithm of deep deterministic policy gradient(DDPG) has been implemented to solve the control problem of  double-jointed arm.
+In this project, the learning algorithm of deep deterministic policy gradient(DDPG) has been implemented to train an agent to play tennis with each other.
 The DDPG algoritm is good at tackling reinforcement-learning problem with continuous state spaces and continuous action spaces.

 ## DDPG